Home News

 • Free and easy to install

-• Allows you to whitelist websites you want support by allowing advertisements
+• Allows users to whitelist websites they wish to support

-• Allows you to allow advertisements that are considered to be acceptable
+• Allows users to enable advertisements considered “acceptable”

 Cons

-• Sometimes the ad blocker does not work if the list is not updated
+• The ad blocker may not function correctly if filter lists are not updated

 Pros